 With its bustling cities, jaw-dropping scenery and delicious food, Northern Italy is a must-visit destination.
 Whether you’re an outdoor enthusiast, a history buff or a lover of fine wines, you’ll find plenty to keep you happy in this beautiful area.

-Explore the Alpine regions of Trentino-Alto Adige or Piedmont, or stroll through vibrant cities in Veneto and Emilia-Romagna.
-Go sightseeing, indulge in authentic Italian food or simply soak up this incredible country’s culture.
+Explore the Alpine regions of Trentino-Alto Adige and Aosta, or stroll through vibrant cities in Veneto and Emilia-Romagna.
+Go sightseeing, indulge in mouth-watering food, or simply soak up this incredible Italian culture.

 Italy has so much to offer its visitors – let us show you!
 Keep reading to uncover 7 of the best things to do in Northern Italy.